 Demographic (age, gender)

-Different age groups favour different approaches in terms of content and outreach.
+Different age groups favor different approaches in terms of content and outreach.
 While the older generation prefers a more professional and colder approach with statistics and data, the younger generation likes a warmer message from a story-like perspective when reached out to.

 Another interesting stat on the topic of gender is that women pay more attention, 2 times more so in fact than men, making them a better target group for a marketing outreach campaign.

-Buyer behaviour (history, cycle)
+Buyer behavior (history, cycle)

-Buyer persona (job title, position, organisation, industry)
+A buyer persona (job title, position, organization, industry)

 No two leads are the same.
 Depending on their job title a marketing manager working for a digital marketing agency may be interested in your product as well as a sales representative working for an enterprise.
 But both have different needs and face different pain points.
 In addition, one can have buying power while the other needs to present your service to a team lead.
 Tailor your message as much as possible to address both of their scenarios.

-Website behaviour (visits, content)
+Website behavior (visits, content)

 Visitors to your website have visited one of your product pages several times and check out your pricing page as well.
 While another is reading an article on your blog on the topic of sales.
-Sending an email with case study and product functionality to the first leads and similar content concerning sales to the other leads would be a great way to start the engagement process.
+Sending an email with a case study and product functionality to the first leads and similar content concerning sales to the other leads would be a great way to start the engagement process.

-Email signup (CTA behaviour)
+Email signup (CTA behavior)

 Sales cycle position